Khortha language

-Khortha (also romanized as Kortha or Khotta) or alternatively classified as Eastern Magahi is a language variety (which is considered a dialect of the Magahi language) spoken primarily in the Indian state of Jharkhand, mainly in 16 districts of three divisions: North Chotanagpur, Palamu division and Santhal Pargana.
-Khortha is spoken by the Sadaans as native language and used by the tribal as a link language.
+Khortha (/sck/) is an Indo-Aryan language spoken primarily in the Indian state of Jharkhand, mainly in 13 districts of two divisions: North Chotanagpur, and Santhal Pargana.
+Khortha is one of the native languages of the Sadaans and is used by tribal populations as a link language.
 It is the most spoken language variety of Jharkhand.

 Geographical distribution

 Khortha is spoken in North Chota Nagpur division and Santal Pargana division of Jharkhand.
 The 13 districts are Hazaribagh, Koderma, Giridih, Bokaro, Dhanbad, Chatra, Ramgarh, Deoghar, Dumka, Jamtara, Sahebganj, Pakur and Godda.

 In Bihar, districts where Khortha is spoken include Aurangabad, Gaya and Nawada.

 Classification

-George Grierson classified Khortha as a dialect of the Magahi language in his linguistic survey.
-However, a recent study demonstrates that Khortha is more similar to other Bihari languages of Jharkhand called Sadani languages.
+Magahi speakers claim that George Grierson classified Khortha as a dialect of the Magahi language in his linguistic survey, while Khortha speakers do not associate themselves with Magahi and also protest to remove Magahi from Jharkhand, as they think it can endanger their native Khortha language.
+A recent study demonstrates that Khortha is more similar to other Bihari languages of Jharkhand called Sadani languages.